-Accountable authorities of all Commonwealth entities must govern the entity in a way that promotes proper use and management of public resources, where 'proper' means efficient, effective, economical and ethical (PGPA Act s 15).
-Accountable authorities of non-corporate Commonwealth entities must govern the entity in a way that is not inconsistent with the policies of the Australian Government (PGPA Act s 21).
+Accountable authorities of all Commonwealth entities must govern the entity in a way that promotes proper use and management of public resources, where 'proper' means efficient, effective, economical and ethical (PGPA Act s 15(1)(a)).
+Accountable authorities of non-corporate Commonwealth entities must also govern the entity in a way that is not inconsistent with the policies of the Australian Government (PGPA Act s 21), which includes procurement-connected policies (see 4.9-4.10 of the CPRs).

-All officials of Commonwealth entities are subject to particular duties set out in ss 25-29 of the PGPA Act, some of which will be relevant to procurement activities.
-In particular, officials must not improperly use their position, or information obtained because they are an official to gain or seek to gain a benefit or advantage for themselves or any other person (ss 27 and 28).
+All officials of Commonwealth entities are subject to the duties set out in ss 25-29 of the PGPA Act, some of which will be relevant to procurement activities.
+In particular, officials must not improperly use their position, or information obtained because they are an official to gain or seek to gain a benefit or advantage for themselves or any other person or seek to cause detriment to the Commonwealth or another person (ss 27 and 28).
 Moreover, officials must disclose details of any material personal interest that relates to the affairs of the entity (s 29).